kshitijdshah99/Pippy_Activity/Weekly Blogs/Week 2.md

 b.
 Shortage of GPU resources for fine-tuning
 c.
 Low accuracy

-### Lack of proper datasets
+### a.
+Lack of proper datasets
 Pygame is a python library however it's dataset is not generic as python code datasets are.
 I tried googling and searching on kaggle, hugggingface but could not find even a trace of it.
+#### Solution we tried
 I communicated this problem to my mentor Ibiam in a meet, he suggested me to manually create one dataset for the same.
 He provided me some repository links of sugar activities and advised me to scrap out content from it.

 These are some of those repos:-